equinor/witsml-explorer/Docker/README.md

 ```

+## `config.json`

 create a `config.json` file containing the mongodb or cosmosdb credentials you created in the first steps.

+`Host` should be set to the domain where the application will be available.
+For locally run applications, this should be set to `http://localhost` (this is also the default value).

+This value is used for setting up the notifications feed from the backend/api to the frontend application.

 ### **mongodb**
 ```json